 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 SNAPSHOT DATABASE.
 Newspaper titles from North Africa, Egypt, Turkey, and Yemen, in Arabic, English, French, Italian, or Turkish.
 The resource can be searched by country of publication.
-Not all the resources are actually in microform; most of the subscriptions to hard copy have lapsed.
+Not all the resources are actually in microform; all of the subscriptions to hard copy have lapsed.
 Please note that the Microform Reading Room is currently closed, however microfilm readers are available in the Bass Library.

 Content is predominantly in Arabic, but also includes key titles in English and French, spanning the time period 1877-1972.
 The collection comprises mostly out-of-copyright, orphaned content.
 CRL members and subscribing institutions also receive access to five in-copyright titles from the region: al-Jumhūrīyah (الجمهورية, Egypt), Filasṭīn (فلسطين, Israel), al-Akhbar (الاخبار, Lebanon), al-Riyadh (الرياض, Saudi Arabia), and al-Dustūr (الدستور, Jordan).